 - Manufacturing defects

 The law follows res ipsa loquitur, which places the burden of proof on the defendant in some cases.
-When this doctrine is invoked, it means that the issue wouldn’t exist without some form of negligence.
+When this doctrine is invoked, the issue wouldn’t exist without some form of negligence.

 Strict liability can also be applied.

 Marketing defects, such as improper labeling, can also lead to product liability claims.
-Product liability can be very expensive, and it will include everyone along the supply chain so that the plaintiff can seek restoration.
+Product liability can be costly, and it will include everyone along the supply chain so the plaintiff can seek restoration.

-Small businesses are at risk of personal injury claims, whether they occur on the premises of the business, during product usage or even if an employee acts inappropriately.
-A thorough understanding of the law and your duties as a business owner can lower your risk of personal injury claims.
+Small businesses are at risk of personal injury claims, whether on the premises of the business, during product usage, or even if an employee acts inappropriately.
+However, a thorough understanding of the law and your duties as a business owner can lower your risk of personal injury claims.